-I made these easy pease pillows with my Cricut Maker [read more about the Cricut Maker here].
-You can use any image or font that you want from the Cricut Design Space, but if you want to use the same images as I used, I’m giving them away to anyone that joins me e-mail list!
+I made these easy peasy pillows with my Cricut Maker [read more about the Cricut Maker here].
+You can use any image or font that you want from the Cricut Design Space, but if you want to use the same images as I used, I’m giving them away to anyone that joins my e-mail list!

 (If you’re already subscribed, just fill out the form, you won’t be re-subscribed, lol)

 Once you’ve downloaded the image, here’s everything else you need:

 How do I make my own Christmas Pillows?